weeaa/jito-go/README.md

 ## 🚨 Disclaimer

 **This library is not affiliated with Jito Labs**.
 It is a community project and is not officially supported by Jito Labs.
 Use at your own risk.

+## 🛟 Support
+If my work has been useful in building your for-profit services/infra/bots/etc, consider donating at `EcrHvqa5Vh4NhR3bitRZVrdcUGr1Z3o6bXHz7xgBU2FB` (SOL).

 ## 📃 License